 The brand name was inside a white oval.
 The red letters were written in an even serif typeface.
 Slightly below were three numbers in multi-colored circles: a dark red “10”, a pink “2,” and a white “4”.
 The bubbling bubbles symbolized the refreshing soda and matched the color with the main background because the logo was depicted on dark cans with yellow and red vertical stripes.

-The mysterious numbers were to be understood as time: 10:00, 14:00, and 16:00.
-Dr. Pepper’s research has shown that it is during these hours that people experience a drop in blood sugar.
-The company used the discovered fact for advertising purposes, offering to make up for the glucose deficiency with something sweet – for example, a soft drink.
+The mysterious numbers were to be understood as 10:00, 14:00, and 16:00.
+Dr. Pepper’s research has shown that people experience a drop in blood sugar during these hours.
+The company advertised this fact, offering to make up for the glucose deficiency with something sweet—a soft drink.

-Along with the light logo, an inverted version of the emblem was also used.
-The main color of the can changed to white.
-The same was true for the “DR PEPPER” lettering.
+An inverted version of the emblem was also used with the light logo.
+The main color can be white; the same was true for the “DR PEPPER” lettering.
 At the same time, the oval with the brand name turned red and acquired a shiny golden edging.
-The ten, two, and four were removed because the company decided to change its approach to advertising.
+Ten, two, and four were removed because the company decided to change its approach to advertising.

 In the late 1960s, the designers changed the color scheme.
 They made the oval burgundy and surrounded it with a silver stripe.
 The lettering remained white.
 The same color combination was used to decorate the can.